AI Memory LLM: Enhancing Large Language Models with Recall and Long-Term Persistence

 An AI memory LLM enhances large language models by integrating them with memory systems, enabling them to store, recall, and use past interactions or learned information beyond their immediate context window for more intelligent and persistent interactions.
-This is crucial for developing agents that can learn and adapt over time.
+This is crucial for developing agents that can learn and adapt over time, forming the basis of LLM long-term memory.

 What is an AI Memory LLM?